oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 The following [recipes](./recipes.md) are part of Landing Zone Bluepring can be used in Security Zones.

-# TODO:
-- implementation.md should include security zones
-- recipes.md should include ocid for recipes in commercial and EU OSC
-- test the recipes

 ### Vulnerability scanning
 Oracle Cloud Infrastructure (OCI) Vulnerability Scanning Service gives teams the confidence to develop their code on instances with the latest security patches and helps ensure a smooth transition to building production code.
 Combined with Oracle Cloud Guard, operations teams gain a unified view of all instances to quickly remediate any open ports or patch unsafe packages discovered by the Vulnerability Scanning Service.